agims/AGI-Modal/roadmap.md

 #Roadmap for AGI Modal
 ##Version 1.3
+* Option for preventing modal from popping up for admin users
 * Option for where hook is placed
 * Option for total views or split by page / post